Tue Oct 3 09:44:48 EDT 2017

-Every year I am asked by at least a dozen students to write letters of recommendation; I expect that most faculty members get a similar number of requests.
-Since doing a decent job is usually a lot of work, you can help us to do it better.
+Every year I am asked by two or three dozen people to write letters of recommendation for them; I expect that most faculty members get a similar number of requests.
+Since doing a decent job is a lot of work, you can help us to do it better.
 Here are some suggestions.

 First, be sure you're asking the right person.
 If you did really well in someone's class or had a good experience doing independent work with them or if you have some other reasonably close relationship, that's a good start.
 But it's hard to write a useful letter if the writer doesn't know you and your work pretty well.
 People who read letters of recommendation for a living are exceedingly good at seeing that the writer doesn't really know the person they are writing about, and such letters may well do more harm than good.